South Cotabato: Inhabitants

 The people of South Cotabato have diverse heritages.
+The province's indigenous people are Blaan, Tboli and Maguindanaon.
 Ethnic Hiligaynons, descendants of migrants from Panay and Negros in the Visayas who settled in the municipalities/towns of Norala, Banga, Surallah, Santo Niño and the province's capital city, Koronadal, are the majority in the province.
-The province's major media of communication are Hiligaynon, Tagalog, and English.
-On the other hand, Ilocano-speaking peoples of Luzon settled in Tampakan, Tantangan and Tupi, and the Ilocano language may still be heard in these towns.
-The Cebuanos are the main ethnic group of the municipality of Polomolok, and are one of the main ethnic groups of Tupi (along with the Hiligaynons and Kapampangans).
+The province's major media of communication are Hiligaynon, Tagalog, On the other hand, Ilocano-speaking peoples of Luzon settled in Tampakan, Tantangan and Tupi, and the Ilocano language may still be heard in these towns.
+The Cebuanos are the main ethnic group of the municipality of Polomolok, and are one of the main ethnic groups of Tupi (along with the Hiligaynons, Ilocanos and Kapampangans).
 Both towns are near to General Santos, which speaks both Hiligaynon and Cebuano.
 Chavacano speakers are even found scattered in some areas of the province, as well as Maguindanaons because of the province's history of being part of Sultanate of Maguindanao.
 Tbolis mainly reside around the Lake Sebu area, while Blaans reside within General Santos and its outskirts.

 Religion

 Roman Catholics predominate the province with 65% adherence, while Islam is a minority religion which is 6% of the population.
-Other minorities are various Christian Churches such as Prostestants which form about 22% and consist of mostly evangelicals of the province's population which can be mostly found in some urban parts of the province.
+Other minorities are various Christian Churches such as Protestants which form about 22% and consist of mostly evangelicals of the province's population which can be mostly found in some urban parts of the province.
 Iglesia ni Cristo forms about 3-4% population.
 The remainder are divided among Buddhist and animism.

-The Maguindanao tribe is the major Muslim Filipino tribe in the province.
+The Maguindanaon make up the majority of the Muslim population in the province.
 Other indigenous Filipino tribes are the T'boli and B'laan tribes in Lake Sebu and T'boli municipalities, famous for their brassworks, beadwork and t'nalak weave.
 The people of these tribes wear colorful embroidered native costumes and beadwork accessories.
 The women of these tribes, particularly, wear heavy brass belts with brass 'tassels' ending in tiny brass bells that herald their approach even when they are a long way off.

 The people of South Cotabato retain many of the practices and traditions of their particular tribal heritages, although infused with a flavor that is distinctly Mindanaoan and the product of cultural interaction between the immigrants and the indigenous peoples of the area.
 One vivid example of this is the predominant use of the native malong, the colorful, tubelike garment used as a skirt by the indigenous tribes, in place of a blanket or sleeping bag.